 that it is hard to realise children’s rights in a coercive school system where

 students are not able to opt in or out of activities.

 Je’anna L Clements, author of Help!
-My Kid Hates School and forthcoming e-book, The Child’s Right To Education has written an article for The Alliance for Self-Directed Education on this subject.
+My Kid Hates School and forthcoming e-book, The Child’s Right To Education has written an article for The Alliance for Self-Directed Education (ASDE) on this subject.
 She says: